-Freshworks Advances its Agentic AI Platform to Uncomplicate Service Software for Companies Big and Small - CRN - India
+Freshworks advances its agentic AI platform to uncomplicate service software for companies big and small - CRN - India

 ⦁ Hobbycraft automated 30% of customer queries with Freddy AI Agent which freed up agents to handle more complex issues, improved customer satisfaction by 25%, enabled hybrid work, and boosted employee engagement

-⦁ Bergzeit auto-triaged more than 200,000 tickets and reduced translation workload by 75% utilizing Freddy AI Copilot with Freshdesk
+⦁ Bergzeit auto-triaged more than 200,000 tickets and reduced translation workload by 75% utilising Freddy AI Copilot with Freshdesk

 ⦁ Five9 deflects up to 65% of IT requests with Freddy AI Agent, while also using Freddy AI Copilot to save the IT department 200 hours per month and Freddy AI Insights to help identify service gaps and how to fix them.